I-2-1-60.Disqualification of an Administrative Law Judge Assigned to a Case

 b.
 At the Hearing

-Under some circumstances, an ALJ may not be aware of the need to disqualify himself or herself until the time of the hearing.
+Under some circumstances, an ALJ may not be aware of the need to disqualify themself until the time of the hearing.

-If the ALJ needs to disqualify himself or herself at the hearing, the ALJ's oral statement on the record is sufficient notice to the claimant.
-After verbal notice of disqualification, the ALJ will inform the claimant that another ALJ will be assigned to the case and the hearing will be rescheduled.
+If the ALJ needs to disqualify themself at the hearing, the ALJ's oral statement on the record is sufficient notice to the claimant.
+After stating their need to disqualify themself on the record, the ALJ will inform the claimant that another ALJ will be assigned to the case and the hearing will be rescheduled.

 c.
 After the Hearing

-If the reason for disqualification comes to the ALJ's attention after a hearing, the ALJ will notify the claimant of the disqualification in writing and associate the writing with the record.
+If the reason for disqualification comes to the ALJ's attention after a hearing is held, the ALJ will notify the claimant of the disqualification in writing and associate the writing with the record.
 The writing must inform the claimant that:

 • Another ALJ will be assigned to decide the case;